waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Ghost is SUPER-EFFECTIVE against Psychic.
   - Bite (Normal) is SUPER-EFFECTIVE against Psychic.
   - Normal is NOT-VERY-EFFECTIVE against Psychic.

+### Navigation & Traversal Rules
+- **Defeated Trainers as Obstacles:** Defeated trainers act as impassable walls and must be navigated around.
+This was confirmed on Pokémon Tower 5F when a path was blocked by a defeated Channeler at (18, 8).

 ### General Mechanics
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.